LBNLgrid/repairtool/README.md

 ## Modifying Dataset

 In order to modify the data, there is a detailed set of files that can be modified, which are present in the example_case folder.
 By modifying this values, or by using a different folder entirely, the inputs from this model can be changed.
-The [online tool](https://repairtool.lbl.gov/) also might be an easier choice in order to do this.

 ### Research